amoghkokari/amoghkokari/README.md

 Welcome to my GitHub profile :)
 I’m an **Analyst passionate about data-driven, human-centered solutions**.
-Currently based in the **Binghamton, New York**, I’m interested in **Improving knowledge transfer between Humans - Humans and Robot - Humans**.
+Currently based in the **Binghamton, New York**, I’m interested in **Complex Systems and Network though the lens of a computer engineer**.

 ---